a sql linter that lints like rust, ships like a binary.

 single 2.9mb binary

-stripped, statically linked, zero runtime deps. cargo install --git or grab the
+stripped, statically linked, zero runtime deps. cargo install drift-sql or grab

 seven categories, one example each